mikhaill/mikhaill.github.io/1_Introduction.md

 Let me give you two warning as you think about your product positioning. **Do not let pricing be your differentiation.** There will always be someone who will find a way to undercut you and offer a similar set of features cheaper than you can.
 Please try to find a different way to position yourself other than price.

 **Have a clear decision on if you’re going to be a premium product in the marketplace or not.**  A premium product may require a sales team, which means additional hiring, costs, commission, etc. A premium product also comes with certain assumptions about account managers, phone support, etc. This isn’t to discourage you from pricing at a premium, just be aware of the implications.

+Pricing before the product is launched is more art then science.
+There are more unknown values in your equiation than known numbers.
+The goal of here is to at least point you in the right direction and avoid a major mistake.